monktastic/blog/pages/a-day-in-the-life.md

 ```

 That doesn't sound like _another_ thing, that sounds like _the_ thing!
-Formatted code!
 How do I get _that_?
 By typing "rouge highlight css" into
 Google and crossing my fingers, of course.
 Whaddya know,
 there's [a hit](https://benhur07b.github.io/2017/03/25/add-syntax-highlighting-to-your-jekyll-site-with-rouge.html)!

-Thus began...
+Thus begins...

 ### My short-lived career in Ruby